dsa-ntc/birminghamdsa.github.io/_posts/2023-03-30-april-events.md

 ---
 layout: post
-title: "Get involved with our April events!!"
+title: "Get involved with our April events!"
 permalink: /2023-03-30-april-events/
 tag:
 short_description: "Here's ways you can get involved with Birmingham DSA in April."